theAIGuysCode/yolov4-custom-functions/README.md

 Then we convert the image to grayscale and apply a small Gaussian blur to smooth it out.
 <p align="center"><img src="data/helpers/gray.png" width="400"\></p>

 Following this, the image is thresholded to white text with black background and has Otsu's method also applied.
-This white tect on black background helps to find contours of image.
+This white text on black background helps to find contours of image.
 <p align="center"><img src="data/helpers/threshold.png" width="400"\></p>

 The image is then dilated using opencv in order to make contours more visible and be picked up in future step.